-The parallels between writing about interior design and decorating and working with interior design and decorating aren’t as different as you may think.
+The decorative oomph, the parallels between writing about interior design and decorating, and working with interior design and decorating aren’t as different as you may think.

 At least four times a year I go back into the blog dashboard and select blocks of posts to reread for the sake of relevancy.